 Altering your diet is an easy and natural way to start alleviating the symptoms that go along with SIBO.
 Naturopathic doctors have developed a couple of different eating plans that may reduce the symptoms of SIBO or kick it to the curb.

-The first option is called the specific carbohydrate diet (SCD) in which you eliminate all complex carbohydrates, which includes grains, beans and other legumes, complex sugars and starches.
-Instead, you eat meat, fish, nuts, vegetables and low-sugar fruits.
+The first option is called the specific carbohydrate diet (SCD) in which you eliminate all complex carbohydrates, which includes grains, beans, and other legumes, complex sugars and starches.
 The creator of the diet, Sidney V. Haas, treated a patient’s child who was suffering from major gastrointestinal issues, and the nutritional approach healed the child.
 The mother, Elaine Gottschall, went on to author a book called Breaking the Vicious Cycle: Intestinal Health through Diet.
 The accompanying website has a list of allowed and disallowed foods.

 The second SIBO diet option recommended is called the gut and psychology syndrome diet (GAPS) which eliminates all beans, grains, starchy vegetables, lactose and sweeteners except honey.
 The GAPS diet was modified from the SCD.
 It involves three parts: diet, detoxification, and supplementation with probiotics, essential fatty acids, vitamin A, and digestive enzymes.